-- 3.2.8.1.
-Provide a caring, positive, safe, and stimulating environment that promotes the social, physical, and moral development of the individual child and young person.
-Always act in the best interests of the child/young person, taking their wishes and feelings into account. - 3.2.8.2.
-Ensure that all staff and volunteers are recruited using robust 'Safer Recruitment' processes (Avanti Schools Trust Safer Recruitment Procedures). - 3.2.8.3.
-Aim to identify concerns early and prevent concerns from escalating.
-This includes identifying emerging problems, liaising with the Designated Safeguarding Lead (DSL), sharing information with other professionals to support early identification and assessment and, in some cases, providing the lead professional in undertaking an early help assessment. - 3.2.8.4.
-Establish and maintain an environment where children and young people feel respected, safe and are encouraged to talk and be listened to when they have a worry or concern. - 3.2.8.5.
-Require any member of staff who has a concern about a child or young person's welfare to follow the referral process set out in this document. - 3.2.8.6.
-Where there is a safeguarding concern, take the child or young person's wishes and feelings into account at all stages of the process of intervention. - 3.2.8.7.
-Ensure that children and young people who have been abused or neglected will besupported in line with a protection plan. - 3.2.8.8.
-Work with parents/carers to build a supportive relationship and be clear about our Safeguarding and Child Protection Procedures and in particular when we may need to refer concerns to other agencies.

-- 3.2.8.9.
-Include opportunities across the curriculum, including PSHE and IT for children and young people to be taught about safeguarding and to develop the skills theyneed to recognise danger and know where to seek help. - 3.2.8.10.
-Maintain an attitude of "it could happen here" where safeguarding is concerned. - 3.2.8.11.
-Have a zero-tolerance approach to any discrimination as outlined in the Equalities Act (2010) including but not limited to racism/ sexism/ homophobia/transphobia and disability discrimination.
+- 3.3.7.4.
+Establish and maintain an environment where children and young people feel respected, safe and are encouraged to talk and be listened to when they have a worry or concern. - 3.3.7.5.
+Require any member of staff who has a concern about a child or young person's welfare to follow the referral process set out in this document. - 3.3.7.6.
+Where there is a safeguarding concern, take the child or young person's wishes and feelings into account at all stages of the process of intervention. - 3.3.7.7.
+Ensure that children and young people who have been abused or neglected will be supported in line with a protection plan. - 3.3.7.8.
+Work with parents/carers to build a supportive relationship and be clear about our Safeguarding and Child Protection Procedures and in particular when we may need to refer concerns to other agencies. - 3.3.7.9.
+Include opportunities across the curriculum, including PSHE and IT for children and young people to be taught about safeguarding and to develop the skills they need to recognise danger and know where to seek help. - 3.3.7.10.
+Maintain an attitude of "it could happen here" where safeguarding is concerned. - 3.3.7.11.
+Have a zero-tolerance approach to any discrimination as outlined in the Equalities Act (2010) including but not limited to racism/ sexism/ homophobia/ transphobia and disability discrimination.

-3.3.
+3.4.
 Why is this important to schools in the Avanti Schools Trust

-- 3.3.1.
+- 3.4.1.
 It is important for children and young people to receive the right help at the right time to address risks and prevent issues escalating.
 Research and serious case review have repeatedly shown the dangers of failing to take effective action.
-Examples of poor practice include: - 3.3.1.1.
-Failing to act on and refer the early signs of abuse, neglect and exploitation. - 3.3.1.2.
-Poor record keeping. - 3.3.1.3.
-Failing to listen to the views of the child or young person. - 3.3.1.4.
-Failing to re-assess concerns when situations do not improve. - 3.3.1.5.
-Not sharing information or sharing information too slowly. - 3.3.1.6.
+Examples of poor practice include: - 3.4.1.1.
+Failing to act on and refer the early signs of abuse, neglect and exploitation. - 3.4.1.2.
+Poor record keeping. - 3.4.1.3.
+Failing to listen to the views of the child or young person.

+- 3.4.1.4.
+Failing to re-assess concerns when situations do not improve. - 3.4.1.5.
+Not sharing information or sharing information too slowly. - 3.4.1.6.
 A lack of challenge to those who appear not to be taking action.

-3.4.
+3.5.
 Contextual Safeguarding

-3.4.1.
-We recognise that some safeguarding incidents or behaviours are associated with wider environmental factors which relate to children and young peoples' neighbourhoods and/or online communications.
+3.5.1.
+We recognise that some safeguarding incidents or behaviours are associated with wider environmental factors which relate to children and young peoples' neighbour hoods and/or online communications.
 Contextual Safeguarding expands the objectives of child protection systems in recognition that young people are vulnerable to abuse in a range of social contexts.

-4 Responsibilities
+4. Responsibilities